Employment

 What is my compensation if hired?

 All Teaching Artists get free local housing, discounts on food at area restaurants, a travel per diem and are paid a “lump sum” that is broken down into bi-monthly (i.e. “every 2 weeks”) payments.
-For Summer 2023 that is a lump sum of 1200 total for the 4 week (+2 day) season.
-It works out to about 300/week.
-Also, there is the possibility of receiving an additional season-end bonus (dependent upon performance and the theater having a fiscal surplus at season’s end.)
+For Summer 2024 that is a lump sum of $800-$1400 total for the 4 week season.
+Rate of pay based upon experience.
+Also, there is the possibility of receiving an additional season-end bonus (dependent upon job performance and the theater having a fiscal surplus at season’s end.)

 EMC?
 Union?